woct0rdho/triton-windows/README.md

 Special notes if you're using ComfyUI with the embeded Python:
 * There should be a folder `python_embeded` in your ComfyUI installation path
 * You need to put two folders `include` and `libs` in `python_embeded` to make Triton work
-* You can download the two folders for Python 3.11.9 here: https://github.com/woct0rdho/triton-windows/releases/download/v3.0.0-windows.post1/python_3.11.9_include_libs.zip
+* If you're using ComfyUI_windows_portable 0.2.3, you can download the two folders for Python 3.11.9 here: https://github.com/woct0rdho/triton-windows/releases/download/v3.0.0-windows.post1/python_3.11.9_include_libs.zip
 * Or you can copy-paste them from a usual installation of Python, with the same version as ComfyUI uses

 ## Test if it works